carotaj/Financial-Literacy-Analysis/README.md

 Pseudo-R² = 1 - log L1 / log L0
 ​

-where log L_1 is the log-likelihood of a baseline model with only a constant term.
+Where log L_1 is the log-likelihood of a baseline model with only a constant term.
 McFadden (1977) suggests that values between 0.2 and 0.4 indicate an excellent fit.
 However, our Pseudo-R² falls short of this range, suggesting that alternative model specifications may improve fit.

 This updated approach, using a random effects model, offers a more robust assessment of factors influencing financial literacy, incorporating individual differences over time within the panel structure.